u39kun/ambari-jmeter/README.md

 Note: Once JMeter UI launches, you need to go to *Test Plan -> Thread Group -> Chrome Driver Config > Chrome tab* and modify *Path to Chromedriver* to suit your environment.
 This is the full path to the executable, including *chromedriver* itself (e.g., /my/path/to/chromedriver)
 *Let's externalize this later.*

-Run the test and you should see results.
+Run the test (*Run > Start*).
+It will automatically launch an instance of Chrome and run automated tests.
+You will see results under *Test Plan -> Thread Group -> View Results in Table*.

 #TODO